tlverse/ser2022-workshop/index.md

 targeted minimum loss-based estimation.
 Research in his group is generally motivated by applications to problems in computational biology, epidemiology, and precision medicine.

-### Jeremy Coyle {-}

-Jeremy Coyle, PhD, is a consulting data scientist and statistical programmer, currently leading the software development effort that has produced the `tlverse` ecosystem of R packages and related software tools.
-Jeremy earned his PhD in Biostatistics from UC Berkeley in 2016, primarily under the supervision of Alan Hubbard.

 ### Nima Hejazi {-}